The Bankrate promise

 What is gamification?

-Gamification is a way of adding game-like elements (scoring, winning, competing with others) to some sort of non-gamenongame product or process.
+Gamification is a way of adding game-like elements (scoring, winning, competing with others) to some sort of non-game product or process.
 Businesses often use gamification in their marketing strategies and loyalty programs, and dozens of mobile apps have emerged to support these efforts.
 A number of banks and credit unions have tried using games to increase engagement or educate consumers about personal finance, too.

 Gamifying an objective can also help consumers better track their progress and stay on the path toward success by boosting consumers’ motivation.
 Studies have proven that “gamification can be a powerful solution to address motivational problems within learning or working contexts,” according to an article in the scholarly journal “Computers in Human Behavior.”

-Unlike traditional budgeting — which takes time to yield results even as savings rates rise — a gamified experience instantly grants rewards for consumers
+Unlike traditional budgeting — which takes time to yield results even as savings rates are high — a gamified experience instantly grants rewards for consumers.

 “The main action that happens in a gamified system is that they tend to be very focused on providing people with immediate positive reinforcement that repeats with every action the user makes,” says Gabe Zichermann, an author and gamification expert.